caozhaoqi/anime_role_detect/README.md

    - Model service for core prediction functionality
    - Feature extraction and model inference
    - Attribute prediction and text detection
+   - NSFW detection for content filtering

 4. **Core Layer**:
    - Preprocessing and image validation
    - Classification models and algorithms
    - Tagging and keypoint detection

+5. **Data Layer**:
+   - Spider system for data collection
+   - URL collection and filtering
+   - Image download and storage
+   - Data organization and management

 This layered architecture allows for easy scaling and maintenance, with each layer responsible for specific functionality.
 The services communicate through well-defined API interfaces, enabling independent deployment and scaling.

+### System Detection Flow

+The system detection flow has been updated to include NSFW detection and improved data management:

+1. **Image Upload**:
+   - User uploads image through web interface or API
+   - System validates image format and size
+   - Temporary files are stored in a dedicated directory

+2. **Preprocessing**:
+   - Image is compressed and normalized
+   - System checks for NSFW content using dedicated model
+   - Results are stored for further processing

+3. **Character Detection**:
+   - System automatically detects if there are multiple characters
+   - Appropriate detection mode is selected based on character count

+4. **Character Classification**:
+   - Each character is classified using the selected model
+   - Feature extraction and model inference are performed
+   - Confidence scores are calculated for each prediction

+5. **Attribute Prediction**:
+   - Character attributes (hair color, eye color, clothing) are predicted
+   - Results are integrated with classification data

+6. **Result Generation**:
+   - Results are compiled and formatted
+   - NSFW detection results are included in the response
+   - Data is returned to the user through the API

+7. **Data Collection**:
+   - Spider system collects character images from various sources
+   - URLs are filtered and stored in dedicated directories
+   - Images are downloaded and organized for model training

+This updated flow ensures that the system can effectively handle NSFW content and provides a more comprehensive detection process.

 ## �🌐 Usage